How to replace

 Note: I've been

-2) Removal of the entire timer from the machine is usually not necessary to replace this gear.
+often not necessary to replace this gear.
 In most machines (some of the Maytags were exceptions), by removing the two timer motor mounting screws and the two motor wire quick-disconnects (terminals labeled "TM"), the timer motor can be removed while leaving the timer mounted in the console.
 Don't be intimidated by all those timer wires; you don't have to deal with them, only the two black motor wires.

 3) With the motor on the workbench, make a mark on one side of the case to ensure that its

 3 sections are reassembled correctly.
 A magic marker will work for this, but I like to scratch a line or two down the side with a sharp knife.
 A scratch won't rub off.

 4) To open the motor, I normally use a 1/4" drill bit to cleanly cut the

 off.
 After it's repaired, foil tape holds the motor together until its 2

 mounting screws are reinstalled.
 The mounting screws then hold them